michbur/dpcR/inst/dpcReport/about.md

 ### References

-The application was created using the results derived from following publications:
+The application was created using the methods derived from following publications:

 [1] L. D. Brown, T. T. Cai and A. DasGupta.
 "Interval Estimation for a Binomial Proportion".
 In: _Statist.
 Sci._ 16.2 (maj.
 2001),